 As a therapist, I work relationally - for me, this means that building trust and offering a space where you can feel heard, understood and valued, whilst also being genuinely challenged to heal and grow without judgment, is an essential foundation in working together with clients.
 My aim is to be fully present with you in therapy, and to offer a warm and genuine relationship with your well-being at the heart of the work.

 My qualifications are a Bachelor's degree in Psychology and a Master's Degree in Person-Centred Psychotherapy and Counselling.
-My Psychotherapy training was a 4 year degree, including my own attendance in therapy for 4 years, a research project and work with clients throughout.
+My Psychotherapy training was a 4 year degree, including my own attendance in therapy for 5 years, a research project and work with clients throughout.
 I am also UKCP Registered and work to their ethical code of practice.
 I have held my own private practice since 2015.
-I currently am completing a Diploma in Supervision at CCPE in London.
+Since 2019 I have been working as an individual and group supervisor for other therapists.

-My areas of personal and professional interest are in the dynamics of power in relationships and organisations; transpersonal approaches to psychotherapy; the experience of spirituality within therapy; themes relating to identity and the potential for personal growth during times of emotional and mental turmoil; and understanding and honouring our grieving processes throughout the losses of life.
+My areas of personal and professional interest are working with dreams; exploring the dynamics of power in relationships, organisations and society; transpersonal aspects of life; the experience of spirituality within therapy and relationships; themes relating to individual identity and the potential for personal growth during times of emotional and mental turmoil; and understanding and honouring our grieving processes throughout the losses of life.
 I love poetry and art, and often encourage clients to work in ways that cultivate their own creativity, and I also try to nurture my own creativity, both as a human and therapist, as much as possible.
+When at rest, I would be found pottering about, listening to Jazz FM, reading and drinking coffee.

 Training, qualifications & experience